infosecn1nja/Red-Teaming-Toolkit/README.md

 * **Reflective DLL injection** is a library injection technique in which the concept of reflective programming is employed to perform the loading of a library from memory into a host process. https://github.com/stephenfewer/ReflectiveDLLInjection

 ## Delivery
+* **King Phisher** is a tool for testing and promoting user awareness by simulating real world phishing attacks. https://github.com/securestate/king-phisher
 * **FiercePhish** is a full-fledged phishing framework to manage all phishing engagements.
 It allows you to track separate phishing campaigns, schedule sending of emails, and much more. https://github.com/Raikia/FiercePhish
 * **ReelPhish** is a Real-Time Two-Factor Phishing Tool. https://github.com/fireeye/ReelPhish/
 * **Gophish** is an open-source phishing toolkit designed for businesses and penetration testers.
 It provides the ability to quickly and easily setup and execute phishing engagements and security awareness training. https://github.com/gophish/gophish